Two Worlds

 So much has been written about the Spanish conquest of Latin America that it has become difficult to find new approaches to the topic.
 Hugh Thomas’s definitive history of the invasion of Mexico, now called simply Conquest, is 20 years old, but his monumental history of the Spanish monarchy is much more recent, and volume […]

-Category: Latin America, Book reviews | Tags: Spanish conquest, Mexico, Latin America
+Category: Latin America, Book reviews | Tags: Mexico, Spanish conquest, Latin America

 Denis Healey in front of the Kremlin, Moscow, in 1987.
 Photo: Reuters